barktler/Barktler/documents/cancel-request.md

 # Cancel Request

-Request can be cancel before the response has received.
-Therefore, if the API implemented with Barktler want to support request cancel, the calling method must use `super._requestForPendingRequest`.
+Requests can be cancel before the response has been received.
+Therefore, if the API implemented with Barktler wants to support request cancel, the calling method must use `super._requestForPendingRequest`.

 Considering the following example: